ericrq/ericrq/README-ENG.md

 <div align="justify">

-Sistema CRUD para assistência técnica fictícia, feito em HTML, CSS, Java e MySQL foi utilizado o framework Spring E Vue.
-Permite cadastro, leitura, atualização e exclusão de registros na tabela
+CRUD system for fictitious technical assistance, made in HTML, CSS, Java and MySQL, the Spring and Vue framework was used.
+Allows registration, reading, updating and deleting records in the table

 </div>